-The tepid ambition of UN climate agreements, together with their plodding implementation, has provoked a growing number of independent actions to remedy climate injustice through litigation.
+The tepid ambition of UN climate agreements, together with their plodding implementation, has provoked a growing global movement to remedy climate injustice through litigation.
+With over 1,000 actions believed to be under way, governments and corporations have been put on notice that the years of obfuscation and denial of responsibility have run out of road.

-The most eye-catching example of litigation at national level is the action coordinated by Our Children’s Trust in the US against the federal government.
-A group of 21 youngsters under the age of twenty argues that failure to reduce the combustion of fossil fuels violates their constitutional rights to life, liberty and property.
-Having successfully negotiated regional legal hoops, the case is due to be heard by a Federal judge.
-To no surprise, the Trump administration is making every attempt to have the lawsuit dismissed.
+A long-running and widely-known example of litigation is Juliana v.
+United States, the action coordinated by Our Children’s Trust against the federal government.
+A group of 21 youngsters under the age of twenty argued that failure to reduce the combustion of fossil fuels violates their constitutional rights to life, liberty and property.

-The current landscape of climate litigation may soon acquire an added dimension, opened up by the fast-evolving science of event attribution.
+A possible riposte to these setbacks has been opened up by the fast-evolving science of event attribution.
 Through analysis of datasets, scientists can now quantify the change in probability of an extreme weather event on account of climate change.
-There is sufficient precedent in other contexts to believe that courts will accept this line of argument, thereby overcoming the longstanding presumption that it is impossible to blame climate change for a disaster event.
-The capacity to identify the fingerprint of global warming clears a path for damage claimants to reach responsible governments or corporations.
+The capacity to identify the fingerprint of global warming may clear a path for damage claims against governments and corporations.

 Loss and Damage